kenziebottoms/bangazon-python/orientation/exercises/05_CLASSES.md

         # Add the remaining methods to fill the requirements above
     ```

+- [x] Create a class that contains information about employees of a company and define methods to get/set
+    - [x] employee name,
+    - [x] job title,
+    - [x] and start date.

 - [ ] Consider the concept of [aggregation](../FND_11_INHERIT_COMPOSE_AGGREGATE.md#aggregation), and modify the `Company` class so that you assign employees to a company.